iconfu/svg-inject/README.md

 </html>
 ```

-Another, more generic way of providing a fallback image source is using the `onInjectFail` hook.
+Another, more generic way of providing a fallback image source is using the `onFail` hook.
 If loading the SVG fails, this will try to load a file with the same name except “png” instead of “svg” for the file ending.

 ```html
 <html>